CoreMedia/ckeditor-plugins/packages/ckeditor5-link/TESTING.md

 ### LT#007 Undo &amp; Redo

-See LT#G3: Repeat or enhance the tests above by undo &amp; redo, i.e. ensure, that all performed editing actions can be undone and redone with one single undo/redo step.
+See LT#G3: Repeat or enhance the tests above by undo &amp; redo, i.e., ensure, that all performed editing actions can be undone and redone with one single undo/redo step.